 The Associate Science in Business Administration (ASBA) is 60 units and typically takes 2.5 years to complete.
 The Bachelor of Business Administration (BBA) is 120 units and typically takes 5 years to complete.
 The Master of Business Administration (MBA) is 36 units and typically takes 2 years to complete.
+The Doctor of Business Administration (DBA) is 54 units and typically takes 4 years to complete.
 For a complete breakdown visit our Academic Policies page & read the Completion Time section.

 IAU is very flexible!
 IAU has morning, afternoon, and evening classes available on weekdays and also morning classes on Saturdays.
 Students may also take 1 online course per term, as permitted by DHS.